Denver Chance investigation: Police make arrest after body found

-Police have charged a man with the murder of Denver Chance after a body was found at a home south of Auckland.
+A man will appear in court today charged with the murder of Denver Chance after the discovery of a body at a property south of Auckland.

+The grisly find yesterday marked the end of a missing person inquiry and the start of a homicide investigation.

-The 41 year-old man, from Kingseat, was arrested by police outside a Mt Eden bar just after 7pm this evening.
+A 41 year-old man, from Kingseat, was arrested by police outside a Mt Eden bar just after 7pm last night.

-He will appear in the Papakura District Court tomorrow morning charged with the murder of Chance, who has been missing since February 24.
+He will appear in the Papakura District Court on Monday morning charged with the murder of Chance, who has been missing since February 24.

 "Over the past 48 hours, the investigation team made significant progress as enquiries focused on the south Auckland suburb of Kingseat," said Detective Senior Sergeant Megan Goldie.